flowdock/api-docs/docs/Thread-Actions.md

 }
 ```

-#### Flowdock user id and request signature
+#### Flowdock user ID and request signature
-'FLOWDOCK-TOKEN' -header is an encoded token which contains the user's Flowdock id, expiration time and a signature of the request body.
-The token is encoded with [JWT](http://jwt.io) using the OAuth client secret as signing key.
+The 'FLOWDOCK-TOKEN' header is an encoded token that contains the user's Flowdock ID, expiration time and a signature of the request body.
+The token is encoded with [JWT](http://jwt.io) using the OAuth client secret as a signing key.

-##### Example decoded FLOWDOCK-TOKEN header
+##### Example of a decoded FLOWDOCK-TOKEN header
 ```json
 {
     "sub": "<flowdock_user_id>",